What's The Best Homeschool Planner for Working Moms? text overlay on image of desk

 Spreads that offer months at a glance.

-With a month-at-a-glance spread you’re able to jot down everything for the upcoming month in one place.
-This is also a great place to merge any important work related appointments, tasks, and projects so you don’t overbook yourself (or your family).
+This is also a great place to merge any important work-related appointments, tasks, and projects so you don’t overbook yourself (or your family).

 Lesson planning pages are a must.

-Even if you use a boxed curriculum that comes with done-for-you plans, you’ll enjoy having space to write down your own lesson plans.
 These don’t always have to be super detailed.
 It’s just nice having the space to write down supplies needed for a certain project, a field trip plan, or simply page numbers for quick reference in a book.

-Homeschool journey specific forms.
+Homeschool specific forms.

-Think about your children’s age, grade, and stage of homeschooling.
-If you have a high schooler, then grade keeping is probably at the top of your to-do list.
-If you have a child who is approaching high school, then having a four-year high school could be important.
+If you have a child approaching high school, then consider getting a four-year high school planner.
 Perhaps you need to keep up with attendance to comply with homeschooling laws.
 Look for these specific forms as you’re looking for the perfect homeschool planner.

 5 Best Homeschool Planners for Working Moms

-In conclusion, the best homeschool planner for you, working mom, is going to be one that accommodates all the different facets of your schooling and working life.
-Be sure to look into all the characteristics that planners have to offer and go with one that best suits your needs.
+Be sure to look into all the characteristics that planners offer and go with the one that best suits your needs.
 And remember, DON’T SETTLE!